 I like the idea of gardening for several reasons.
 It feels good to grow your own food.
 As a cancer survivor, I like the idea of eating whole, healthy meals.

 But, I also love the metaphors for life tucked inside of plants and seeds.
+Gardening is used a lot in lessons about faith.
 Although I'm not exactly a "green thumb," I'm a great observer.
 Here are some lessons my garden taught me this year.

 1. Soil matters